Habitat helps motivate individuals seeking to live a zero-waste lifestyle through gamification.

 Developing good habits is hard, especially when it comes to waste reduction.
 Since moving to California, I've seen a drastic difference in how people treat their waste.
 Back in my hometown, cashiers would double-bag my groceries (for heavy items).
 Here in California, I would be charged a bag fee.
 Because of this initiative to reduce waste, I decided to try out the 30 day zero-waste challenge to help change my habits.

-The more ideas I generated, the more complex it seemed to get.
-I started focusing too much on the details of the game logistics and less on the important actions of tracking your habits.
-Bringing gamification to help you reach your lifestyle goals should not be as complex as applications that are merely serve as games.
+The more ideas I generated, the more complex it became.
+I focused too much on game logistics and less on the important actions of tracking habits.

 The home screen is comprised of the main view of your garden.
 Here, you can see the plants you bought and your garden’s health.
 Click on a plant to see its habit and stats.
 Complete the habit in real life and record it here, where you can gain health points and coins to further build your habitat.